Digital Logic Gate ICs with Symbols and Truth Tables

 The basic logic gates are the building blocks of more complex logic circuits.
-These logic gates perform the basic Boolean functions, such as AND, OR, NAND, NOR, Inversion, Exclusive-OR, Exclusive-NOR.
-Fig. below shows the circuit symbol, Boolean function, and truth.
+These logic gates perform the basic Boolean functions, such as AND (IC 7408), OR (IC 7432), NAND (IC 7400), NOR (IC 7402), Inversion (IC 7404), Exclusive-OR (IC 7486), Exclusive-NOR.
+Fig. above shows the circuit symbol, Boolean function, and truth.
 It is seen from the Fig that each gate has one or two binary inputs, A and B, and one binary output, C. The small circle on the output of the circuit symbols designates the logic complement.
 The AND, OR, NAND, and NOR gates can be extended to have more than two inputs.
 A gate can be extended to have multiple inputs if the binary operation it represents is commutative and associative.

 These basic logic gates are implemented as small-scale integrated circuits (SSICs) or as part of more complex medium scale (MSI) or very large-scale (VLSI) integrated circuits.
 Digital IC gates are classified not only by their logic operation, but also the specific logic-circuit family to which they belong.
 Each logic family has its own basic electronic circuit upon which more complex digital circuits and functions are developed.
 The following logic families are the most frequently used.